PratikGajane/PratikGajane.github.io/_pages/publications.md

 <font size = 5> Publications </font>

 * Rosa van Tuijn, Tianqin Lu, Emma Driesse, Koen Franken, Pratik Gajane and Emilia Barakova.
 WeHeart: A Personalized Recommendation Device for Physical Activity Encouragement and  Preventing "Cold Start" in Cardiac Rehabilitation.
-In <i>the second International Conference on Hybrid Human-Artificial Intelligence</i>, 2023.
+In <i>the proceedings of the 19th International Conference on Human-Computer Interaction (INTERACT)</i>, 2023.

 * Pratik Gajane, Peter Auer and Ronald Ortner.
 Autonomous Exploration for Navigating in MDPs using Blackbox RL Algorithms.
 In <i>the proceedings of the 32nd International Joint Conference on Artificial Intelligence (IJCAI)</i>, 2023.